Skin Game (novel): Plot

-Harry Dresden, still living on the island of Demonreach, is unable to reach his allies and plagued by increasing headaches.
-Queen Mab demands he undertake a job, but in return offers her aid with his headaches.
+Harry Dresden, still living on the island of Demonreach, is unable to reach his allies and plagued by increasing headaches due to a parasitic spirit growing in his mind.
+Queen Mab demands he undertake a job, but in return offers her aid with the parasite.
 Harry is to help Nicodemus steal something from the vault of Hades.
 Wary of the potential for betrayal, he enlists the aid of Karrin Murphy to watch his back.

 Harry and Karrin meet Nicodemus and his crew, which includes Binder and a female warlock, Hanna Ascher, and soon Anna Valmont, the only surviving member of the group of thieves who had stolen the Shroud of Turin in Death Masks.
-Harry and Karrin accompany Deirdre and the shape-shifting Goodman Grey, to collect a sample from an insider, who is immediately killed when Tessa unexpectedly intervenes.
+Harry accompanies Nicodemus's daughter Deirdre and the shape-shifting Goodman Grey to collect a sample from an insider, Harvey Morrison, who is quickly killed when Tessa unexpectedly intervenes.
 Dresden learns that the heist's target is the Holy Grail.
 At the third meeting, they realize that they are being spied upon by Waldo Butters.
 Giving chase, Harry manages to keep Binder's henchmen from catching him with the help of Bob.
 Nicodemus catches up with Dresden, Murphy and Butters on the street in front of Michael Carpenter's house, and a fight ensues.
 Murphy draws Fidelacchius and is tricked into using the sword to attempt to kill Nicodemus while defenseless, which results in the sword's shattering and Murphy being badly wounded.
 Michael then appears, offering to leave his angel-protected house in exchange for the release of Harry, Karrin and Butters.
-Nicodemus accepts the deal, but before Michael leaves, Uriel appears, giving Michael Amoracchius and his own Grace.
+Nicodemus accepts the deal, but before Michael leaves, Uriel appears, giving Michael Amoracchius and his own Grace so that Michael can fight effectively.
 Nicodemus surrenders the fight and agrees to accept Michael as Harry's replacement for the wounded Murphy.
 That night while recovering at the Carpenters', Harry reconnects with his daughter Maggie for the first time since he saved her life at Chichen Itza in Changes.

-As the heist begins, the group breaks into a high security vault owned by John Marcone, where Dresden opens a Way to the true vault in the Nevernever.
-Ascher and Dresden open the gates of fire and ice respectively, leading the group to the Gate of Blood, where Deirdre willingly allows Nicodemus to sacrifice her to gain access to the vault.
-Dresden and Valmont manage to find an altar containing several powerful religious artifacts, including the Grail, at which point Hades stops time to talk to Dresden.
-Hades informs him that the vault is actually an armory: its purpose is to hold powerful artifacts and weapons until those with the knowledge and power to use them can claim them.
+As the heist begins, the group breaks into a high security vault owned by John Marcone, where Dresden opens a Way to Hades' vault in the Nevernever.
+Ascher and Dresden open the Gates of Fire and Ice respectively, and Deirdre willingly allows Nicodemus to kill her so that her spirit can open the final Gate of Blood.
+Once inside the vault, Dresden and Valmont find an altar holding not only the Grail, but four other artifacts associated with the crucifixion of Jesus.
+Harry realizes that the vault is actually an armory, and Hades stops time to discuss the situation privately with him.
+Hades uses the vault to store powerful artifacts and weapons until those with the knowledge and power to wield them properly can claim them.